 Here is 4 Proven Ways to fix QuickBooks Error 99001 like a pro

 QuickBooks is one of the most popular accounting software programs that a plethora of businesses use.
 This is one of the reasons why, Intuit, the team behind QuickBooks always get the best updates and features for its users.
 These updates are the backbone of the software and sometimes damaged files cause different types of errors.
 One such error which has caused several problems for the users is QuickBooks Error code 99001.

 What is QuickBooks Error 99001?

 Just like most of the error presented by QuickBooks Desktop, 99001 is also a company file-based error.
 This means that you will come across one of the following symptoms when you open a company file in QuickBooks:

 - When a user opens a company file, all the active windows are crashed and an error message appears on the screen

 - Error 99001 causes the operating system to crash in an often frequent manner

-- Every once in a while you face issues of Operating System freezing for no apparent reason and then return to normal
+- Every once in a while you face issues of Operating System freezing up for no apparent reason and then return to normal

 - A dialogue box addressing the error comes up on the screen.